Undergraduate Catalog 2024-2025

 Prerequisite(s): GEOG 280

-This course examines the functional interrelationships among economic activities and areas in the consumption, production, and exchange of goods and services.
+This course will examine the modern role of sustainability methodologies and models to the functional interrelationships among economic and business activities in consumption, production, marketing and exchange of goods and services.
+Students may engage in sustainable economic research and field experiences during the course with an emphasis on innovation through sustainability.
 Colonnade/Statewide General Education Code SB

 Recent Term(s) Offered: None